Wicked Winter Renaissance Faire: History

 Wicked Faire was an event organized by Widdershins, LLC DBA Wicked Events by Jeff Mach.
 The first Wicked Faire was held in February 2006 at the New Jersey Convention and Expo Center.

 In 2013, the Wicked Winter Renaissance Faire was the largest indoor Renaissance Faire in the world.

 The 2016 edition of the Wicked Winter Renaissance Faire was announced to be the last one, founder Jeff Mach explaining that the Faire reached maturity and that the event had lost its novelty spark.

 In 2017, Jeff Mach launched the Glimmerdark festival in Princeton, which was presented as the successor of the Wicked Winter Renaissance Faire.
 Jeff Mach said the Glimmerdark festival retained the best elements of the Wicked Winter Renaissance Faire.

 Tammy Shipps, president of Silver Phoenix, purchased the intellectual rights of the Wicked Winter Renaissance Faire on 13 March 2018 and renamed JME from Jeff Mach Events to Just Magical Events.
 Wicked Faire 2018 was funded by a buyout from Turtle Hill Events.

 Controversy

-In 2018, allegations of exploitation, harassment, falling through on financial agreements and sexual misconduct by founder Jeff Mach were posted by venders, volunteers, employees, event guests, and partners on social media and gathered on an anonymous Blogspot called Owl Eye View and in the Daily Beast.
+In 2018, allegations of exploitation, harassment, falling through on financial agreements and sexual misconduct by founder Jeff Mach were posted by vendors, volunteers, employees, event guests, and partners on social media and gathered on an anonymous Blogspot called Owl Eye View and in the Daily Beast.
 Assertions included a description of one woman being forced to take sleeping medication, consent violations, offering of sexual favors, and BDSM practices without clear consent.
 In response, Jeff Mach stepped down from hosting events, and Jeff Mach Events was renamed Just Magical Events.
 As of 2023 Just Magical Events has returned to hosting events under the name Jeff Mach Events and is currently run by Jeff Mach.